Archive of the ecological future

 A FLOATING FARM

 Mary Mattingly's Swale is a floating food forest built atop a barge that travels to piers in New York City, offering educational programming and welcoming visitors to harvest herbs, fruits and vegetables for free.
-In the summer of 2014, Delta_Ark and Biome Arts co-organized a large scale collaborative project: a month-long symposium on ecology, technology and autonomy that culminated in the construction of the Green House Theater, a networked, data-gathering structure on Swale.
+In the summer of 2014, Delta_Ark and Biome Arts co-organized a large scale collaborative project: a month-long symposium on ecology, technology and autonomy that culminated in the construction of the Green House Theater.
 This structure served as a performance space, activist meeting hall, gallery, physical dashboard for environmental and agricultural data from the farm, as well as a platform for other artworks.
-Many other artists participated, including Sally Bozzuto, David Kim, Chihao Yo, Adam Frezza, Terri Chiao, Brian House, Nupur Mathur, Hyojin Yoo and Ayodamola Okunseinde.

 A ROGUE DATA CENTER

 Inside the Greenhouse Theater, Delta_Ark and Biome arts build the primary installation: The Archive of the Ecological Future.
-The A.E.F. is a hub for information about Swale, Biome Arts and the organizations that have participated in Swale.
-The Archive has two primary sections.
-The Data Section contains a record of all data gathered at Swale during the summer of 2016; e.g., wind speed, wind direction, location, soil moisture, etc. The Entry section contains (a.) an organization, (b.) paired with a plant on swale and (c.) a poetic text clipped from the website of that organization.
-Throughout the month-long symposium, the archive was available online and also on site, when it was projected into a column of hanging fabric within The Greenhouse Theater.
+The Archive has two sections.
+The Data Section contains a record of all data gathered at Swale during the summer of 2016; e.g., wind speed, wind direction, location, soil moisture, etc. The Entry section contains (a.) information on a plant grown on swale, (b.) paired with the name of an organization that participated in the project, along with (c.) a poetic text clipped from the website of that organization.
+Throughout the month-long symposium, the archive was available online and also on site, where it was projected into a column of hanging fabric within The Greenhouse Theater.
 Participating artists used the archive as a jumping off point for the construction of their own works.